November 2 - 5, 2018

 Credit certification for individual sessions may vary, dependent upon compliance with the ACCME Accreditation Criteria.
 The final number of credits may vary from the maximum number indicated above.

 Claiming (CME) CreditPhysicians and other health care professionals seeking AMA PRA Category 1 Credit(s)™ for this live continuing medical education activity must complete the online CME Request for Credit Survey by Monday, December 17, 2018.
-The Request for Credit Survey will be available via a link on this webpage and via email.
+The Request for Credit Survey is available via the link below and via email.
 Certificates will only be issued to those who complete the survey.
 Your CME certificate will be sent to you via email after the completion of the activity.

 Statement of Educational Need, Target Audience, and Learning ObjectivesRacial and ethnic disparities in cancer rates are well documented.
 Research shows that individuals from racial/ethnic minorities and medically underserved populations are more likely to be diagnosed with late-stage diseases that might have been treated more effectively or cured if diagnosed earlier.
 For example, the rate of new cancer cases in the U.S. is highest among black men, followed by white, Hispanic, Asian/Pacific Islander, and American Indian/Alaska Native men.
 In comparison, for women, the rate of new cancer cases is highest among white women, followed by black, Hispanic, Asian/Pacific Islander, and American Indian/Alaska Native women.
 Death rates are highest among black women and men, followed by white, American Indian/Alaska Native, Hispanic, and Asian/Pacific Islander women and men.